No matter what stage you’re at in your career, switching to a new career as a lawyer is scary.

 Put those interview, research, and writing skills to good use—by telling great stories as a legal content marketing writer.
 With your understanding of the law and the pain points of lawyers, you can write quality legal content.

 Some content writers choose to freelance, which is essentially owning your own business.
 Others work as an in-house marketing team, or at an advertising agency.
 Legal technology companies, law firms, and other legal-adjacent organizations may be looking for marketers with “attorney” in their work history.
-So don’t be shy about sharing your experience when exploring this second career for lawyers.
+So don’t be shy about sharing your experience when exploring this option.

 A popular alternative career for lawyers, compliance officers typically work in-house and help a company ensure it is complying with local, federal, and international regulations.
 Compliance Officers may also be the company’s general counsel and there are opportunities in a variety of different industries.